SamanKhalife/linux-Tutorial/Lpic 2/LPIC-2 Exam 202 Objectives.md

 important Pure-FTPd command line options

-212.3 Secure shell (SSH) (weight: 4)
+### 212.3 Secure shell (SSH)

-Weight	4
+#### Weight	4

-Description	Candidates should be able to configure and secure an SSH daemon.
+#### Description	Candidates should be able to configure and secure an SSH daemon.
 This objective includes managing keys and configuring SSH for users.
 Candidates should also be able to forward an application protocol over SSH and manage the SSH login.

 Key Knowledge Areas:

 OpenSSH configuration files, tools and utilities